California oak woodland: Examples of occurrence

 The headwaters area of Yulupa Creek in Annadel State Park is cited as one of the best examples of California oak woodlands.
-Much of this woodland is a relatively pristine ecosystem with considerable biodiversity.
-An unusual characteristic of this Annadel forest is the high content of undisturbed prehistoric bunch grass understory, testifying to the absence of historic grazing or other agriculture.
+Much of this woodland has considerable biodiversity.
+An unusual characteristic of this Annadel forest is the high presence of endemic bunchgrasses, likely related to the common presence of endemic soils like serpentine and a lack of cultivation.

 The Morro Bay watershed, located in Central California, is an example of a coast live oak ecosystem.
 This sub-category of California oak woodland consists primarily of coast wild oak and are predominantly found in coastal regions, but can extend to foothill ecosystems.